XenooSan/IUT_Projects/README.md

 ## Warning !

-The comments, variable names and reports were not initially set up for English readers to read, these have not yet been translated, thank you for your understanding.
+The comments, variable names and reports were not initially intended for English readers to read, these have not been translated yet, thank you for your understanding.